-Kale clears acne and the skin.Common kale, green, curly and tough, is arguably the healthiest vegetable found in a grocery store.
-However, it’s also an all-conquering fad that since 2010, has swept through the West Coast like a tsunami.
+Kale is one of the great health fads, an all-conquering craze that since 2010, has swept through the West Coast like a tsunami.

 In two years, mentions of kale on American restaurant menus shot up by 233%.
-The quantity grown by American farmers increased by 57% from 2007 to 2012, while some US activists are plotting to make October 2nd national kale day.
-Vermont plans to honour kale with the title of state vegetable, and Whole Foods reportedly sells 22,000 bunches in its grocery stores every single day.
+The quantity grown by American farmers increased by 57% from 2007 to 2012.
+US activists are plotting to make October 2nd national kale day, while Whole Foods reportedly sells 22,000 bunches in its grocery stores every single day.

 The list of kale related foods is enormous, including kale chips and dried kale seasoned with spices.
 Green kale ice cream is a hit among vegans and even kale nail polish is available.

-Other kale foods include kale baked eggs, pickled kale, raw kale noodles, apple kale muffins, candy kale chips (featuring honey, sea salt, and olive oil), kale cocktail (featuring gin, kale syrup, lime juice, orange, and Italian cynar), frozen kale cubes for drinks, kale pizza dough, kale brownies, kale sauce, cheesy kale crackers, kale fudge pops, kale cookies, kale vegan spice cake, avocado and kale ice cream, kale cupcakes, and kale butter.
+Also available are kale baked eggs, pickled kale, raw kale noodles, apple kale muffins, candy kale chips (featuring honey, sea salt, and olive oil), kale cocktail (featuring gin, kale syrup, lime juice, orange, and Italian cynar), frozen kale cubes for drinks, kale pizza dough, kale brownies, kale sauce, cheesy kale crackers, kale fudge pops, kale cookies, kale vegan spice cake, kale cupcakes, and kale butter.

-There’s even kale soda; a marketing genius must have realised that slapping the world kale on a soda can made consumers believe it was healthy.
+There’s even kale soda; a marketing genius must have realised that slapping the world kale on a soda can automatically made it seem healthy.
 The actor Jake Gyllenhaal once needed to lose 30 pounds for the movie Nightcrawler; his solution was running 15 miles a day and eating nothing but kale and bubble-gum.
 This hype culminated with the creation of the kale-only diet (not a diet you should ever follow).

 Consequently, kale is now a dirty word among hippie haters and people who distrust passing fads and trends.
 However, cut through the hype, and the old truth remains: kale is extremely nutritious…